gitcordier/stack_qalculator/README.md

 and is literally the path to all processes that aim at stack, namely

 - POST:
-  - UPDATE a stack by appending a new value,
+  - UPDATE a stack by appending a new value (keys: 'stack_id' and 'value');
   - CREATE a new stack
+- GET:
+  - A specific stask (key: 'stack_id');
-- GET all current stacks
+  - All current stacks
-- DELETE a given stack
+- DELETE a given stack (key: 'stack_id')

 Parallely, there exists the following class of paths: